khengyun/ChatBot_Service/README.md

 ```

 ## Create database
-Several example data located at `data`.
+Several example data located at `shop_data`.
 You can add your custom data.

 Create the Chroma DB.